-Start Wireshark, then import the captured tcpdump session using File -> Open and browse for your file.
-You can also double-click the capture file to open it in Wireshark, as long as it has the *.pcap file extension.
-If you used the -w option when you ran tcpdump, the file will load normally and display the traffic.
+Start Wireshark, then import the tcpdump captured session using File -> Open and browse for your file.
+You can also double-click the tcpdump capture file to open it in Wireshark, as long as it has the *.pcap file extension.
+If you used the -w option when you ran the tcpdump command, the file will load normally and display the traffic.

 In my case, I’m running an Apache server on the remote host, and I’m interested in looking at HTTP data.
 I set the appropriate Wireshark view filter, and I can browse the captured frames as usual.

 As a test, I’ve embedded an element in the HTML code that’s not displayed on the page.
 I should be able to locate it in the data stream and view it with Wireshark.